afontcu/finger-frenzy/README.md

 _"We used to make websites because it was fun and at a point we lost the way.
 We need to make dumb shit!
 Make useless stuff; make the web fun again!"_

-## Why should I do that?

-Dunno.
-It's just a game.

 ## I want to contribute